 It’s not that Dynamic DNS in itself is a bad thing, but rather the underlying problem of having an IP address that keeps changing when you are trying to host Internet-facing services.

 I’ve seen dynamic DNS implemented at several small business and homes to make some locally hosted server or service accessible via the Internet.
 The most common use case nowadays is to facilitate remote access to cameras or other home automation devices.
-Businesses generally know better, but I’ve even seen a company operating their email server using dynamic DNS!
-Yes, there were problems running their email server this way and you should not operate an email server on a connection that doesn’t have a statically assigned IP address.
+Businesses generally know better, but I’ve seen a company operating their email server using dynamic DNS!
+Yes, there were problems running their email server this way and you should definitely not operate an email server on a connection that doesn’t have a statically assigned IP address.

 What is Dynamic DNS?